tabassumraizada/EmotionClassification/README.md

 3) Kaggle EEG Brainwave Dataset:
 The data was collected from two people (1 male, 1 female) for 3 minutes per state - positive, neutral, negative.
 Muse EEG headband was used to record data from TP9, AF7, AF8 and TP10 EEG placements via dry electrodes.
 Six minutes of resting neutral data is also recorded, stimuli used to evoke the emotions are movie clips shown to the participants.

+# References:
+J. J. Bird, L. J. Manso, E. P. Ribiero, A. Ekart, and D. R. Faria, “A study on mental state classification using eeg-based brain-machine interface,”in 9th International Conference on Intelligent Systems, IEEE, 2018.

+J. J. Bird, A. Ekart, C. D. Buckingham, and D. R. Faria, “Mental emotional sentiment classification with an eeg-based brain-machine interface,” in The International Conference on Digital Image and Signal Processing (DISP’19), Springer, 2019.

+Wei-Long Zheng, Wei Liu, Yifei Lu, Bao-Liang Lu, and Andrzej Cichocki, EmotionMeter: A Multimodal Framework for Recognizing Human Emotions.
+IEEE Transactions on Cybernetics, Volume: 49, Issue: 3, March 2019, Pages: 1110-1122, DOI: 10.1109/TCYB.2018.2797176.

+"DEAP: A Database for Emotion Analysis using Physiological Signals", S. Koelstra, C. Muehl, M. Soleymani, J.-S. Lee, A. Yazdani, T. Ebrahimi, T. Pun, A. Nijholt, I. Patras, IEEE Transactions on Affective Computing, Special Issue on Naturalistic Affect Resources for System Building and Evaluation

+"What are emotions?
+And how can they be measured", K.R.
+Scherer, Social Science Information,vol. 44, no. 4, pp. 695-729, 2005.